stakater/Reloader/docs/How-it-works.md

 helm --namespace {replace this with namespace name} template . > reloader.yaml
 ```
 The output file can then be used to deploy reloader in specific namespace.

+## Compatibility with helm install and upgrade
+Reloader has no impact on helm deployment cycle.
+Reloader only injects an environment variable in  `deployment`, `daemonset` or `statefulset`.
+The environment variable contains the SHA1 value of configmap's or secret's data.
+So  if a deployment is created using Helm and Reloader updates the deployment, then next time you upgrade the helm release, reloader will do nothing except changing that environment variable value in `deployment` , `daemonset` or `statefulset`.